 The American Honey Bee Protection Agency specializes in performing bee removals that place the safety of bees as the top priority.
 Every removal we perform is no-kill, and the bees are relocated to apiaries around Texas.
 Every hive we save from being exterminated contains thousands and thousands of bees that get to continue living and pollinating for us.
-In addition, as a non-profit, we ask only for a donation, with suggested amounts that vary depending on driving distance and equipment needed.
-In the end, you pay a fraction of the cost to exterminate while also helping support the bee population.
+As a non-profit, we are a donation-based service, with a suggested donation of ~$250 for most jobs.
+Our suggested donation varies depending on driving distance and equipment needed.
+Your donation helps us provide pro bono bee removal and rescue for low-income families and neighborhoods.
+Thank you for helping support the bee population.

 INFORMATION TO READ & DIGITAL SIGNATURE: